-For the purposes of assessing the potential impact on the receiving environment within the EAM, a number of scenarios have been assessed at the agglomerations which receive water from the WSZ (Table 4).
-The baseline OP indicative water quality in the existing situation prior to OP dosing is established and compared to the potential loading to the receiving waters post-dosing.
-In-combination impacts of the operation of the SWO and the continuous discharge from the WWTP were also assessed within the EAM.
+For the purposes of assessing the potential impact on the receiving environment a number of scenarios have been assessed at the agglomerations which receive water from the WSZ (Table 4).
+The potential impact based on the existing situation prior to OP dosing is established and compared to the potential impact on the receiving waters post-dosing.
+In-combination impacts of the operation of the SWO and the continuous discharge from the WWTP were also assessed.

 The pre-dosing scenario is based on a mass balance calculation of both the intermittent SWO discharges, in combination with the continuous discharge from the WWTP.
 A comparison of the pre- and post-dosing scenarios is made to identify changes in predicted concentrations downstream of the point of discharge.
-A summary of the results and evaluation of orthophosphate dosing downstream of each agglomeration is provided below.
+A summary of the results of impact of OP dosing downstream of each agglomeration is provided below.